jaipkapoor99/CP-Template/readme.md

 - **🔧 Modular Design**: Easy to maintain and extend
 - **🧪 Comprehensive Testing**: Stress testing with brute force comparison
 - **📝 Rich Documentation**: Detailed examples and usage guides
+- **🌐 Cross-Platform**: Works on Windows (PowerShell), Linux, macOS, and WSL
-- **🖥️ Windows-First**: PowerShell scripts optimized for Windows development
+- **🖥️ Smart Platform Detection**: Automatically uses the right scripts for your environment
 - **⚡ Modern C++20**: Latest language features and optimizations

 ## 📖 Documentation

 For detailed documentation, examples, and usage guides, see:

 - **[Complete Documentation](docs/readme.md)** - Comprehensive guide with examples
 - **[Component Tests](tests/test_components.cpp)** - Usage examples for all utilities

 ## 🎯 Usage Patterns

 ### **Development Workflow**

 1. Edit `src/main.cpp` for your solution
-2. Use `scripts/test.ps1` for stress testing
+2. Use `scripts/test` for stress testing (cross-platform)
-3. Navigate to `src/` and use `../scripts/attach.ps1` before submission
+3. Navigate to `src/` and use `../scripts/attach` before submission
-4. Use `../scripts/detach.ps1` to return to modular structure
+4. Use `../scripts/detach` to return to modular structure
-5. Use `scripts/cleanup.ps1` to clean up generated files
+5. Use `scripts/cleanup` to clean up generated files

 ### **CodeRunner Configuration (Windows/MinGW)**

 ```json
 {
   "code-runner.executorMap": {